robertrottermann/erp-workbench/help/source/intro.rst

 ERP Workbench (WB) is a set of tools that are used to create and maintain local and remote erp (odoo, flectra, ..) sites.

-erp-workbench's goal is to support you trough all steps in the lifecicle of an erp-site.
+erp-workbench's goal is to support you trough all steps in the life cycle of an erp-site.
 This starts from the very first steps of defining a project for a new site, to develop it, to deploy it, to maintain it, handle backups and upgrade to newer versions of the erp-software.